nushackers/nushackers-site/content/post/2017-09-15-friday-hacks-137-Sep-15.md

 author: Herbert
 ---

-This Friday, our very own coreteam members will be haring their internship experiences both locally and overseas.
+This Friday, our very own coreteam members will be sharing their internship experiences both locally and overseas.
 We will also invite NUS students who have done internships in various companies.

 {{% friday_hack_header venue="Seminar Room 1, NUS School of Computing (COM1-0206)" date="September 15" %}}